-- Per the Governor's executive order, it is unlawful for you to be evicted due to non-payment.
+- Per the Evictions Moratirum Offramp, it is unlawful for you to be evicted due to non-payment if you are waiting on relief.
 If you are being threatened with the possibility of eviction, you may file a complaint with the MN Attorney General's office.

 - If you are not able to pay your rent this month, the renters' rights organization Inquilinxs Unidxs por Justicia (a.k.a.
 IX) has created a form letter for notifying your landlord of non-payment.
 Note that this will not protect you from eviction, late fees, or retaliation.

 - If you have a legal question, IX recommends contacting MN Homeline for free housing related legal advice.

 - One of the key flaws in our employer-based health insurance system is that it is ill suited to deal with a public health emergency that also impacts employment, such as a pandemic.
 We need MinnesotaCare for All and ultimately Medicare for All.
 Any Minnesotan who does not have healthcare should automatically be enrolled in MinnesotaCare for the duration of the crisis.

 It is to our collective advantage to have sick Minnesotans seek and recieve treatment!
 Testing should be free to those in need and available to all regardless of health insurance.
 No one should be responsible for out of pocket costs related to the diagnosis or treatment of COVID19.

 In order to stop the spread of COVID-19, most Minnesotans are social distancing by staying at home.
 Our homeless Minnesotans do not have this option.
 Our shelters are overcrowded and underresourced and many remain on the streets.
 Meanwhile, we have hundreds of ICE detainees and thousands of prisoners in MN who are completely exposed to infection.